VictorRSingh/fragments/README.md

 ```

-This will allow you run the server in debug mode.
+This will allow you run the server in debug mode, similar to npm run dev, this will use the flags --watch and --inspect.
 Attach in VSCode to be able to set breakpoints.